zap-zsh/sudo/README.md

 ## Usage

-To use it, add `sudo` to the plugins in your zshrc file:
+To use it, add `"zap-zsh/sudo"` to the plugins in your zshrc file:

 ```zsh
 plug "zap-zsh/sudo"